apache/hudi/rfc/rfc-61/rfc-61.md

 |  Parameter Name  | Required | Default | Remarks |
 |  --------------  | -------  | ------- | ------- |
 | `table`          | `true`   | `--`    | the Hive table name you want to show savepoint list, must be a Hudi table |
-* Retain
-  we need to extend clean service to clean expired savepoints. user should set a retained number or period in table config
-* Reader
-  Spark/Flink/Presto/Trino side all can read the Storage properties to get timestamp then get the specific file view.

 ### Mor support
+Savepoint is already support Merge-On-Read table

-### Precise Event time Snapshot
+### Precise Event time Snapshot On Merge-On-Read table

 ## Rollout/Adoption Plan
 there should be no impact on existing users